 Student Evaluations: At the end of each semester, the instructor of each unit of graduate instruction or supervision shall promptly submit a final evaluation of every student enrolled for that unit.
+The evaluations shall be submitted to GSAS by the date communicated by the GSAS office; they shall be shared with the students upon receipt.
 In the case of a year-long course, an interim report shall be submitted at the end of the first semester.
 The evaluation shall consist of a formal grade and a descriptive passage, including a consideration of the student's ability for advanced research and teaching.